LYING BULL SCULPTURE

 I modelled the Lying Bull sculpture to represent the fictional Ferdinand the bull.
 When he was young Ferdinand did not enjoy butting heads with other young bulls.
 Instead he preferred to lie under the trees smelling the flowers.
 When he grew up, Ferdinand turned out to be the largest and strongest of the young bulls.
 All the other bulls dreamt of being chosen to compete in the bull fight in Madrid, but Ferdinand still preferred smelling the flowers instead.

 One day, five men come to the pasture to choose a bull for the fights.
 Ferdinand was on his own when he accidentally sat on a bee.
 Upon getting stung he ran wildly across the field, snorting and stamping.
 Mistaking Ferdinand for a mad bull, the men renamed him “Ferdinand the Fierce” and took him away to be killed in the ring in Madrid.

 All the beautiful ladies of Madrid turned out to see the handsome matador fight “Ferdinand the Fierce”.
 However, when Ferdinand was led into the ring, he was delighted by the flowers in the ladies’ hair.
 He lay down in the middle of the ring to enjoy them, upsetting all the people who’d come to see the fight.
 Ferdinand was then sent back to his pasture, where to this day he is still smelling flowers.

 When I model animals I try where possible to find examples from life.
-In this instance I used many, many photos.
-They help me sculpt the animals’ anatomical features, the way that their hair or fur lies over their muscles, and their different poses and attitudes.
+I also use many photos – often hundreds – showing the animal (and other animals of the breed or species).
+This helps me sculpt their anatomical features.
+I study the way that hair, fur or skin lies over their muscles or alters their shape, and their different poses and attitudes.